alantheprice/es6-import/README.md

 3. Does this support jsx? **No** -- some miracles are out of scope (the same pattern used here for imports could potentially be used for other types of transpilation, but at some point, you probably should just use a traditional transpiler.
 But, if you want to submit a pull request, go for it!).

 #### Changelog:
+* 1.6.0: Updated caching pattern to notify on new versions for fully cached.
 * 1.5.0: Added Caching
 * 1.4.[11-13]: Fixed an issue with the vue pipeline.
 * 1.4.10: Set a default domain to give support for projects that are not served from the root directory of a webserver.